alamandor/psuCryptaag/README.md

 # What is it?

-This is a custom implementation of a cryptography algorithm based on the Blowfish and AES algorithms.
+This is a custom implementation of a cryptography algorithm based on the Twofish and SKIPJACK

 ## How to build it
 Compile with: